lethiandev/godot-cpp-cmake/README.md

 ## Compiling

 It's advisable to create separate subdirectories for each target platforms inside `/build` directory.
 For example, for _Windows x64_ build, name the subdirectory as `win64` and open it within Command Prompt (or Terminal, depends on your OS).
 For MSVC build, use MSVC's Native Command Prompt (x86 or x64).
-After the preparation, generate build scripts beeing inside the platform build directory using CMake as:
+After the preparation, generate build scripts being inside the platform build directory using CMake as:

 ```
 cd build\win64